History

 - John Lennon and Harry Nilsson are escorted out of the club for heckling the Smothers Brothers.

-- Elton John plays benefit show to raise money for UCLA’s Jules Stein Eye Institute.
+- Elton John plays a benefit show to raise money for UCLA’s Jules Stein Eye Institute.

 - On the last night of a triumphant week of Average White Band shows, drummer Robbie McIntosh dies of a drug overdose.